-- (4) Potentially contaminating activities are classified into risk classes: - (i) class 1 activities (high risk) see Attachment 1 - (ii) class 2 activities (medium risk) see Attachment 2 - (iii) class 3 activities (low risk) see Attachment 3. - (5) When undertaking a preliminary site investigation a site contamination consultant must provide a written statement of the details required by the site contamination declaration form (see Attachment 4).
-The site contamination declaration form must be provided to the relevant authority. - (6) The site contamination declaration form provides an indication of the existence or possible existence of site contamination on or below the surface of the land including a map showing the location or possible location of identified potentially contaminating activities.
-The site contamination declaration form, completed by an appropriately qualified and experienced site contamination consultant, can be relied upon to inform the assessment process and to determine whether a referral to the EPA is required. - (7) The site contamination declaration form provides for a site contamination consultant to submit a statement on whether the subject site is impacted by a notification of site contamination of underground water on adjacent land.
+- (4) Potentially contaminating activities are classified into risk classes: - (a) class 1 activities (high risk) see Attachment 1 - (b) class 2 activities (medium risk) see Attachment 2 - (c) class 3 activities (low risk) see Attachment 3. - (5) When undertaking a preliminary site investigation a site contamination consultant must provide a written statement of the details required by the prescribed Form (see Attachment 4).
+The prescribed Form must be provided to the relevant authority. - (6) The Form provides an indication of the existence or possible existence of site contamination on or below the surface of the land including a map showing the location or possible location of identified potentially contaminating activities.
+The Form, completed by an appropriately qualified and experienced site contamination consultant, can be relied upon to inform the assessment process and to determine whether a referral to the EPA is required under Schedule 9 of the Regulations. - (7) The Form provides an option for a site contamination consultant to submit a statement that the subject site is not impacted by site contamination arising from adjacent land or other land. - (8) If an application for Planning Consent envisages the undertaking or development in stages (in accordance with s.119 (12) of the Act) the Form can be provided for separate stages.